Sign In Forgot Password

 Potty Training

 When you feel your child is ready for potty training, we ask that you begin teaching at home during a weekend or vacation.
-We have found that this is the most successful method as the process if begun where the child is most comfortable and without the typical distractions of school.
-PLEASE NOTE: We will only assist your child in potty training if you have successfully begun training at home for one week prior.
+We have found that this is the most successful method as the process begins where the child is most comfortable and without the typical distractions of school.
+PLEASE NOTE: We will only assist your child in potty training when you have successfully begun training at home for one week prior.

 PROPPER CLOTHING